jescoyle/R-course-NEON/README.md

 ## Where is everything

 Teaching materials are stored in `exercises/` and `lessons/`.
 Derived datasets from NEON are stored in `data/`.
-Images used on pages are stored in `images/`.
+Files used in the course website are in `docs/` Images used on pages are stored in `images/`.

 ## Re-using this repository

-This repository was built as an RStudio project and the course website is designed to be hosted on the main branch on GitHub Pages. **These materials are not currently ready for reuse.** This README will be updated when they become available and a LISCENCE file will be added at that time.
+This repository was built as an RStudio project and the course website is designed to be hosted from the `docs/` folder on the main branch on GitHub Pages. **These materials are not currently ready for reuse.** This README will be updated when they become available and a LISCENCE file will be added at that time.

 ## Acknowledgements